 Although not all cat vomiting should cause you to run to the vet, there are several symptoms to look out for that deem a visit.
 If your cat is experiencing symptoms that are out of the ordinary or completely different than their normal behavior, that means they are probably suffering from something more.

-- If they have blood in their vomit
+- If they are vomiting blood

 - If they appear to be in pain